-- (a) Subject to the time limits in Clause 8.3, the employee may present a grievance at this level by: - (1) recording their grievance on the appropriate grievance form, setting out the nature of the grievance and the circumstances from which it arose; - stating the article(s) or clause(s) of the agreement infringed upon or alleged to have been violated, and the remedy or correction required; and

-- (3) transmitting their grievance to the Employer's Step 2 designate through the shop steward; - (4) the Employer's Step 2 designate shall provide the employee and shop steward with a receipt stating the date on which the grievance was received.
+- (a) Subject to the time limits in Clause 8.3, the employee may present a grievance at this level by: - (1) recording their grievance on the appropriate grievance form, setting out the nature of the grievance and the circumstances from which it arose; - stating the article(s) or clause(s) of the agreement infringed upon or alleged to have been violated, and the remedy or correction required; and - (3) submitting their grievance form to the Employer's Step 2 designate through the shop steward; - (4) the Employer's Step 2 designate shall acknowledge receipt of the grievance by signing and dating the grievance form and returning it to the steward.
+A copy of the grievance form will be provided to the Employer.